-While the minimum degree needed to earn an RN license is a two-year ADN degree, most graduate-level nursing programs require a BSN.
+The minimum degree needed to earn an RN license is a two-year ADN degree.
+Most graduate-level nursing programs require a BSN.
 Some graduate programs include a bridge component that allows ADN-holders to complete the equivalent of a BSN.

-- Skills Learned: BSN programs prepare nurses to administer tests and medications, monitor patients, understand and work in most healthcare settings and as part of a medical team, and educate patients on health topics.
+BSN programs prepare nurses to administer tests and medications, monitor patients, understand and work in most healthcare settings and as part of a healthcare team, and educate patients on health topics.

 Doctor of Nursing Practice

-- Admission Requirements: Most DNP/DNAP programs require or strongly prefer at least a 3.0 GPA from the undergraduate or MSN degree, an unrestricted RN license, 1-3 years experience in critical care, and professional references.
+Most DNP/DNAP programs require or strongly prefer at least a 3.0 GPA from the undergraduate or MSN degree program, an unrestricted RN license, 1-3 years experience in critical care, and professional references.

 Doctor of Nursing Practice vs. Doctor of Nurse Anesthesia Practice